IBM/actions-ibmcloud-iks/README.md

 ## Deploy with GitHub Actions

-1. If you'd like to use the file yourself fork the repo and update [.github/workflos/iks.yaml](.github/workflos/iks.yaml).
+1. If you'd like to use the file yourself fork the repo and open [.github/workflows/iks.yml](.github/workflows/iks.yml), you'll need to update a few environment variables.
 1. Add your own IKS cluster name, image name, and deployment name.
 1. In your GitHub repository settings create two secrets, `ICR_NAMESPACE` and `IBM_CLOUD_API_KEY`.

+Get a new IBM Cloud API key from the [IAM settings](https://cloud.ibm.com/iam/apikeys).

-A new version of the app will be deployed on every `push`, you can change this too.
+By default, a new version of the app will be deployed on every `push`, you can change this to on `release`.

 ## Run locally